RevNexS/staruml-xmi-extension/README.md

 This repo is just trying to make fix work for myself.

 Importing XMI file from Visual Paradigm does not seem to work.
 As diagram is not visible after import.

+How to install this extension:
+You can copy the link of Source Code zip file in release section and paste its link in 'Install from URL..' in starUML Extension.